OUR AMAZING STAFF!

-MIKE MYERS – Co-Founder and Artist
+MIKE MYERS – Co-Founder and Artist (Retired)

 Mike has been involved with recycling for the past forty years.
 In the past ten years he has noticed a welcome awakening of consciousness towards the diverting of recyclables and other valuable resources from the nation’s landfills.